DarianWells/osticket-post-install/README.md

 2. Click 'Add New SLA Plan'.

 3. Name the first plan SEV-A. Set the Grace Period to 1 hour.
 Set the Schedule to 24/7.
 Click 'Add Plan'.
-Create the next two plans by following the same steps
+Create the next two plans by following the same steps:
    - SEV-B (4 hours, 24/7)
    - SEV-C (8 hours, business hours)

+4. Now we've finished with creating our SLA Plans.

+Configure Help Topics

+Help Topics will help streamline your end-user’s help desk experience to ensure proper assignment and prompt response to the ticket.
+Help Topics will determine what Department the ticket is routed to which will determine which Agents have access to the ticket.
+The Help Topic also can determine other configurations of the ticket, such as the ticket’s SLA (or Service Level Agreement) and priority of a ticket, i.e. Emergency to Low.

+1. Go to Admin Panel -> Manage -> Help Topics

+2. Click 'Add New Help Topic'

+3. Name the first Help Topic 'Business Critical Outage'.
+Click 'Add Topic'.

+4. Follow suite and create three more help topics:
+   - Personal Computer Issues
+   - Equipment Request
+   - Password Reset

+5. We've now finished with creating our different Help Topics!

+That concludes the post-installation configuring for our osTicket system.
+We'll be using our new configurations to create tickets and observe the ticketing life-cycle in our Help Desk system.

 <p>